Taming identical particles for discerning the genuine non-locality: Entanglement of fermions

-where $(N-n,n)$ denotes states with $N-n$ fermions in $L$ and $n$ fermions in $R$.
+where $(r_i)$ means that it is absent in the ket.
+By defining $(N-n,n)$ as the summation of states with $N-n$ fermions in $X$ and $n$ fermions in $Y$, Eq.~\eqref{nf2d1} is rewritten as

+By PSSR, we can see that a term in the first bracket of the second line of Eq.~\eqref{nf2d} cannot superpose with a term in the second bracket according to their local parity.

 Each $(N-n,n)$ has $\binom{N}{n}$ terms, by which the numbers of the terms in each group are equal.
 The state is maximally entangled when $|l_i|=|r_i| =\frac{1}{\sqrt{2}}$ for all $i$, which makes the absolute value of all the amplitudes $2^{-N/2}$.
 By combining all these facts, the PSSR-preserving entanglement entropy of bipartite $N$ fermions is given by

 \end{proof}

 \end{theorem}

 This monotonic increase of maximal entanglement along the particle number is absent in the bosonic case (see Appendix~\ref{NSSR}), which is because PSSR permits more fermionic terms to superpose.